 Official transcripts will be sent to employers, colleges and other institutions upon a student's written request.
 Transcripts may be requested through the student's WebSMART account, under Student Records.
 Requests are generally processed within 5 working days from date received.
-Only courses taken at Cañada College, CSM, and/or Skyline appear on the transcript; transcripts from high schools and other colleges will not be forwarded.
+Courses taken at Cañada College, CSM, and/or Skyline appear on the college transcript and transfer courses evaluated through TES.
+Transcripts from high schools and other colleges will not be forwarded.
 The first two transcripts requested within SMCCCD are free.
 Each additional transcript costs \$5.00.
 Additional \$10 fee for a rush transcript; not available for prior records.
 Official transcripts given directly to the student may be opened only by the receiving institution.